MJoergen/HyperRAM/README.md

 ## Overview of project contents

-The project consists of the following:
+This project contains the following:

 * Main HyperRAM controller
 * Traffic generator